DexterHuang/CyberCodeOnline/UpdateNote.md

 ### 0.1848

--   Now Stronghold Raids only require you to complete a hard stronghold with 1 level above your character level to start
 -   Added new BGMs, and replaced some of the old ones
 -   Optimization; the game should load faster compared to before